Are you looking for a free, powerful, and easy to use communication hub where you can organize your team’s collaboration?

 So, only files uploaded to Google Drive and shared in Google Chat count against your Google storage.

-Pumble, on the other hand, lets you store and access a substantial amount of files in and of itself without splitting the storage between multiple platforms.
+Pumble, on the other hand, lets you store and access a substantial amount of files without splitting the storage between multiple platforms.

 Pumble vs Google Chat: Google Chat integrates with more tools, but Pumble’s integrations are more focused

 When it comes to add-ons, I like the less is more principle.
-Too many options can easily turn chaotic and messy, leaving you playing catch-up with the notification overload.
+Too many options can easily turn your workspace chaotic and messy, leaving you playing catch-up with the notification overload.

 Built-in integrations in Pumble include: